hashicorp/katakoda/consul-secure-gossip-vault/finish.md

 - Stored the gossip key as a secret in Vault
 - Retrieved the gossip key from Vault
 - Configured and started Consul
+- Used consul-template to automate gossip key rotation

 ## Next Steps